cb372/scalacache/docs/flags.md

----
-layout: docs
-title: Flags
----

 ### Flags

 Cache GETs and/or PUTs can be temporarily disabled using flags.
 This can be useful if for example you want to skip the cache and read a value from the DB under certain conditions.

-You can set flags by defining a [scalacache.Flags](https://github.com/cb372/scalacache/blob/master/modules/core/src/main/scala/scalacache/Flags.scala) instance in implicit scope.
+You can set flags by defining a @:api(scalacache.Flags) instance in implicit scope.

 The detailed behaviour of the flags is as follows: